mr-mixas/Struct-Diff.pm/README.md

 - D

     Means 'different' and contains subdiff.
+The only status type which can't be disabled.

 - I

-    Index for changed array item.
+    Index for array item, used only when prior item was omitted.

 - N